marshung24/TimePeriodHelper/README.md

 ```php
 setUnit(string $unit, string $target = 'all') : self
 ```
+> Parameters
+> - $unit: time unit. e.g. hour, minute, second.
-> $target: Specify function,or all functions
+> - $target: Specify function,or all functions
+>
+> Return Values
+> - self
+>
+> Exception
+> - If there is an error, an exception will be thrown

 Example :
 ```php